There are several types of Visiting Students coordinated through the School of Professional Studies.

 - Postdoctoral Fellows: Brown-affiliated postdocs in fields other than Biology and Medicine who wish to take an undergraduate course either for credit or as an auditor (see below if you are a postdoctoral fellow in Biology and Medicine).

 - Advanced Secondary School students: Qualified rising and graduated high school seniors who wish to take an undergraduate course during the fall or spring semesters.
 During the Summer, rising and graduated high school students may apply to Brown’s Pre-Baccalaureate Program, which includes a residential option.

-- Brown University employees who wish to take a work-related course should apply to the Employee Education Program (EEP) coordinated through the Benefits Office.
-Employees who wish to take Brown courses as degree candidates or who wish to take courses at an institution other than Brown should contact Michele Wise email@example.com in the Benefits Office to learn about applicable guidelines of the Employee Education Program.
+- EEP: Brown University employees who wish to take a work-related course should apply to the Employee Education Program (EEP) coordinated through the Benefits Office; see here for further information.
+Employees who wish to take Brown courses as degree candidates or who wish to take courses at an institution other than Brown should contact Michele Wise firstname.lastname@example.org in the Benefits Office to learn about applicable guidelines of the Employee Education Program and how to apply.

 Note for International Students: Nonimmigrant students are required to possess a visa for study at Brown.
 Please contact our office at email@example.com for further details.